Lepton-induced reactions on nuclei in a wide kinematical regime: Summary and Conclusions

 \section{Summary and Conclusions}

 In this paper we have summarized the new physics aspects that were recently implemented into the GiBUU theory and generator.
 The main change lies in the treatment of electron-induced reactions which now starts from the Bosted-Christy parametrizations of the elementary electron-nucleon cross sections.
 These cross sections are evaluated in the rest frame of the bound Fermi-moving nucleon obtained by a Lorentz-transformation.
-An important feature of this theory is that the structure functions for the nucleus and the nucleon are to be evaluated at the same four-momentum transfer $Q^2$, but at different energy- and three-momentum-transfers.
-The 2p2h contribution for electrons was obtained from a new fit to the MEC contribution to electron data by Christy and Bodek \cite{Bodek:2022gli}.
+An important feature of this theory is that as a consequence of the Lorentz transformation the structure functions for the nucleus and the nucleon are evaluated at the same four-momentum transfer $Q^2$, but at different energy- and three-momentum-transfers.
+The MEC contribution for electrons was obtained from a new fit to electron data by Bodek and Christy \cite{Bodek:2022gli}.

 For neutrinos the QE- and the nucleon-resonance contributions were evaluated by assuming PCAC for the axial current; the vector currents were obtained from the electron fit \cite{Leitner:2006ww,Leitner:2006sp,Leitner:2009zz}.
 The 2p2h contribution together with the background contribution for neutrinos was obtained by assuming predominance of transverse scattering which allowed to obtain the relevant neutrino structure functions from the transverse structure function for electrons.
+The theory underlying this transformation from electrons to neutrinos is based on a model of single particle excitations.
+Since its structure is physically very transparent we have used it also for two-nucleon processes and for possibly more complicated nuclear excitations.
+The comparison with experimental inclusive data in a wide kinematical regime from MicroBooNE to MINERvA ME shows that indeed it works quite well.

+An essential result of the present study is this success of the transformations from electron to neutrino structure functions given in Eq. (\ref{W1nu}).
+If this transformation is shown to work also for semi-inclusive data it would provide an enormous simplification.
+In this case it opens the possibility to consistently transform results obtained in the $e4\nu$ electron-scattering experiments \cite{CLAS:2021neh}, with only an overall normalization, but no tune of the ($Q^2,\omega$) dependence needed.